 Download and Install Java SE JDK

-These instructions will assume you are installing on a WIndows 10/11 system.
-If you are installing on a Linux system, you probably do not need these instructions.
+These instructions will assume you are installing on a WIndows 11 system.

 When the install completes you will see the following screen:

-On Windows 10/11, after you complete the step for setting the PATH and JAVA_HOME system variables, you can test the installation on Windows 10/11 by opening a command prompt and entering, "java -version" and "echo %JAVA_HOME%".
+On Windows 11, after you complete the step for setting the PATH and JAVA_HOME system variables, you can test the installation by opening a command prompt and entering, "java -version" and "echo %JAVA_HOME%".

 Download and Install The Eclipse IDE (code editor)